Pearson-Higher-Ed/design/c/modal/v1.0.0-beta.4/index.md

       Zooming
       : - Images can be zoomed to 100%, 150%, 200%, 250%, and 300% of the original size
-        - Once the image is larger than the viewport it may be panned by clicking and dragging
+        - Once the image is larger than the viewport it may be panned by clicking and dragging (or just dragging on touch devices)
         - `grab` and `grabbing` css cursors should be used when panning

+      Dismissing
+      : - The media modal may be dismissed by selecting the 'X' icon or anywhere in the gray overlay region

     contents:
     - type: wide image